2024 Pacific typhoon season: Typhoon Yinxing (Marce)

 Yinxing emerged from an area of convection 267 nmi east of Yap, with satellite imagery showing the lower-level winds beginning to consolidate as the convective banding wrapped around the low-level circulation center on November 2.
 At 00:00 UTC the following day, the Japan Meteorological Agency (JMA) classified the system as a tropical depression.
 Later that day, the JTWC designated the system as 24W due to its compact structure and a small burst of deep convection occurring near the circulation center.
 At 18:00 UTC the same day, the JMA upgraded the system to a tropical storm named Yinxing, as it exhibited improved convective banding tightly wrapping around the obscured LLCC.

-On November 7, the JTWC reported that the system had peaked as a Category 4-equivalent super typhoon after Yinxing attained 1-minute sustained winds of 130 kn, while the JMA indicated that it reached its peak intensity with 10-minute sustained winds of 95 kn and a central pressure of 940 hPa.
-Later that day, Yinxing made landfall on Santa Ana, Cagayan on Luzon island around 3:40 PM PHT (07:40 UTC).
-After crossing the Babuyan Channel, Yinxing made its second landfall in Sanchez Mira, Cagayan, also on Luzon, at 9:00 PM PHT (13:00 UTC).
-As the typhoon accelerated westward over the South China Sea, it weakened due to terrain interaction.
-Yinxing later restrengthened with an oblong eye and an 11.8 °C eye temperature, prompting the JTWC to estimate winds at 205 km/h (125 mph) on November 9.
-By the next day, Yinxing began weakening as cooler sea surface temperatures (around 26 °C) and increasing wind shear disrupted its structure.
-Moving southwest between two subtropical highs, strong shear exposed its low-level circulation.
-The system maintained a compact center near southern Vietnam, with limited convective activity.
-The JMA tracked Yinxing until it dissipated at 18:00 UTC on November 12.
+On November 7, the JTWC reported that Yinxing peaked as a Category 4-equivalent super typhoon with 1-minute sustained winds of 130 kn, while the JMA estimated 10-minute sustained winds of 95 kn and a minimum pressure of 940 hPa.
+Later that day, Yinxing made landfall in Santa Ana, Cagayan around 15:40 PHT (07:40 UTC).
+It later made a second landfall in Sanchez Mira, Cagayan after crossing the Babuyan Channel.
+After crossing Luzon, Yinxing weakened over the South China Sea due to land interaction, but briefly restrengthened before cooler waters and increasing wind shear caused gradual weakening.
+The JMA monitored the system until it dissipated on November 12.